 Cities and towns account for the rest.
 For a long time, that was the dominant way of tallying the state’s water use.
-But recently, state officials have begun counting environmental uses for water, too:
+But state officials now count environmental uses for water, too:

 So, with those uses, the total water budget has grown.
 The breakdown now:

 - Wild and scenic rivers protected under federal law get 31 percent.

 - In other rivers, we keep water flowing at a certain rate for recreation, environmental reasons or both.
 Maintaining such “instream flows” takes around 9 percent.